kriszyp/dbind/README.md

 		bind(anInputElement).to(myObject, "propertyName");
 	});

-And just like that we have a two-binding.
-The value from the object will be provided to the input.
-Any changes to the input will cause the object to be modified.
+And just like that we have a two-way binding.
+The value from the object's property will be provided to the input.
+Any changes to the input will cause the object's property to be modified.
 We could even bind another element to this property to easily see the binding in action.

 	bind(myDiv).to(myObject, 'propertyName');

-And the value of the property would be put in the div, and updated anytime the input was changed.
+And the value of the property would be put in the div, and updated any time the input was changed.

 We can also create a property binding that can encapsulate a single property, and